aletheatoh/chain-reaction/README.md

 ## Features
 ### Responsive Design
-<p>This game is designed to be mobile and tablet-friendly.
-However, please note that the difficulty level of the game is relatively higher on mobile and tablet devices due to the larger size of the canvas playing area.</p>
+<p>This game is designed to be mobile and tablet-friendly.</p>
+<p>However, please note that the difficulty level of the game is relatively higher on mobile and tablet devices due to the larger size of the canvas playing area.</p>
+<p>I am currently working on improving the responsive design for mobile devices.</p>

 ### Constraints
 At present, audio features are not able to properly load on mobile devices.